-Precise focusing in astroimaging setup is crucial.
+Precise focusing and temperature compensation in the astrophotography setup are crucial.
 There is a parameter called Critical Focus Zone (CFZ) that tells you how accurate you need to set focus plane to achieve best possible result.
 For example with CMOS camera that has 3.9um pixels and f/8 focal ratio instrument CFZ for green light is 159um (http://www.wilmslowastro.com/software/formulae.htm#CFZ).
 But the same camera attached to fast f/2 telephoto lens requires focus plane to be set with accuracy of 10 microns only!

 Once you set your focus point, then actually our story begins 🙂 If you are very lucky owner of telescope that is fully temperature compensated, then you can skip this blog entry and wait for another one.
 But that kind of instruments are equally rare and expensive.
 Usually the instrument is either not compensated at all or partially compensated.
 From end user point of view it is actually the same situation – you need to adjust focus point when temperature changes.
 There are few elements that affect it: